whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-15-Vita-Five-Vitamin-Subscription-Box-Essentials-Pack-June-2016-Review-Coupon.md

 <br>

 I personally love taking my vitamins in gummy form.
-It makes it fun to eat and I find that I end up remembering taking my daily vitamins everyday more because I look forward to it!
+It makes it fun to eat (not to mention yummy too) and I find that I end up remembering taking my daily vitamins everyday more because I look forward to it!

 So when I was given the opportunity to review this subscription, I was excited and totally on board!
 So here it goes.